pydantic/pydantic/docs/usage/settings.md

 Another way to populate nested complex variables is to configure your model with the `env_nested_delimiter` config setting, then use an env variable with a name pointing to the nested module fields.
-What it does is simply explodes yor variable into tested models or dicts.
+What it does is simply explodes yor variable into nested models or dicts.
 So if you define a variable `FOO__BAR__BAZ=123` it will convert it into `FOO={'BAR': {'BAZ': 123}}` If you have multiple variables with the same structure they will be merged.

 With the following environment variables:
 ```bash
 # your environment
 export TOP='{"v1": "1", "v2": "2"}'